manoa-reclaim/manoa-reclaim.github.io/index.md

 ## Overview

-BowFolios is an example web application that provides pages to view and (in some cases) modify profiles, projects, and interests.
-It illustrates various technologies useful to ICS software engineering students, including:
+The Manoa Reclaim  web app simplifies returning lost items like wallets and phones to their owners.
+It features lists of lost and found items, including their locations.
+Users can post lost items and browse these lists.
+Found items placed in specific areas, such as the Campus Center and ID Office, can have messaging disabled to streamline the recovery process.
+The web app contains various technologies useful to ICS software engineering students, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [React Bootstrap](https://react-bootstrap.github.io/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 It also provides code that implements a variety of useful design concepts, including: